 One of the best ways to learn about body language is to work with a trainer who utilizes positive reinforcement methods.
 A dog trainer will be able to help translate your dog’s body language.
 They can help you to develop your own skills with understanding what your dog is trying to communicate through their posture and behavior.

 Illustrator Lili Chin of Doggie Drawings has written and illustrated an amazing visual guidebook for understanding canine body language.

-The book “On Talking Terms With Dogs Calming Signals” by Turid Rugaas, a Norwegian dog trainer, is an excellent resource for gaining deeper understanding into the ways dogs might be trying to communicate they are stressed, and the ways that dogs self sooth.
+The book “On Talking Terms With Dogs Calming Signals” by Turid Rugaas, a Norwegian dog trainer, is an excellent resource for gaining a deeper understanding of the ways dogs might be trying to communicate they are stressed, and the ways that dogs self-soothe.

 Be An Advocate for Your Dog

 Unlike for our dogs, canine body language doesn’t come naturally to us.
-Learning canine body language is an ongoing process.
-Putting in the work to learn their natural body languages can help us to better care for and advocate for not just our dogs, but all dogs.
+Learning canine communication is an ongoing process.
+Putting in the work to learn their natural body language can help us to better care for and advocate for not just our dogs, but all dogs.

 Need to refer to a dog body language chart to understand your canine companion better?
 We got you.